Introducing an interface between WHIZARD and FeynRules: Implementing new models in Whizard using FeynRules

 \subsection{General strategy}

-In this Section, we describe how to implement generic BSM models into {\sc Whizard} in an efficient way by means of the newly developed interface from {\sc FeynRules} to {\sc Whizard}.
-We will illustrate this procedure using the concrete example of compact HEIDI in \secref{sec:heidi_reloaded}.
+In this Section, we describe how to implement generic BSM models into {\sc Whizard} in an efficient way by means of the newly developed interface from {\sc FeynRules} to {\sc Whiz\-ard}.

 This new interface brings the implementation of new models into {\sc Whizard} in line with the approach introduced in Ref.~\cite{Christensen:2009jx}, where its power to develop, implement and validate models has been demonstrated in the context of {\sc CalcHep/CompHep}, {\sc MadGraph/MadEvent} and {\sc Sherpa}.
-This approach is built around {\sc FeynRules}, a {\sc Mathematica}\footnote{ {\sc Mathematica} is a registered trademark of Wolfram Research Inc.} package where any perturbative and local quantum field theory Lagrangian can be implemented and its Feynman rules obtained in an automated way.
-The interaction vertices can then be passed, together with all relevant information, to various matrix element generators through dedicated interfaces (see \appref{app:FR} for a short review of {\sc FeynRules}).
+This approach is built around {\sc FeynRules}, a {\sc Mathematica} package where any perturbative and local quantum field theory Lagrangian can be implemented and its Feynman rules obtained in an automated way.
+The interaction vertices can then be passed, together with all relevant information, to various matrix element generators through dedicated interfaces.

 The new {\sc FeynRules} interface to {\sc Whizard} allows the user to integrate any model implemented in {\sc FeynRules} into the {\sc Whizard/O'Mega} framework, although some technical restrictions apply and will be explained in the next section.
-This new interface produces a set of files that contain all the particle and parameter definitions of the model together with the interaction vertices.
-Together with the model files, a framework is created which allows to communicate the new models to {\sc Whizard} in a well defined way, after which step the model can be used exactly like the built-in ones (see \appref{app:whizard} for a short review of the {\sc Whizard/O'Mega} framework).
-This specifically means that the user is not required to manuall modify the code of {\sc Whizard/O'Mega}, the models created by the interface can be used directly without any further user intervention.
+The interface produces a set of files that contain all the particle and parameter definitions of the model together with the interaction vertices.
+Together with the model files, a framework is created which allows to communicate the new models to {\sc Whizard} in a well defined way, after which step the model can be used exactly like the built-in ones.
+This specifically means that the user is not required to manually modify the code of {\sc Whizard/O'Mega}, the models created by the interface can be used directly without any further user intervention.